RodgerOliver/cyber-security/README.md

 To verify that the data is what it claims to be, the Digital Signature is decrypted with the sender's public key returning a hash, this hash compared to the hash of the data, if they match, that data is original and verified.

 ![Digital Signatures](https://raw.githubusercontent.com/RodgerOliver/cyber-security/master/Digital-Signatures.jpg)

+### SSL and TLS

+**SSL** = Secure Sockets Layer (older).

+**TLS** = Transport Layer Security (newer but also called SSL).

+SSL and TLS are cryptographic protocols designed to provide communication security over a network or the Internet.

+When you access a website, the browser communicates with the server, and this is encrypted from end to end using TLS.

+The data is encripted with a symetric algorithm, then to exhange this key an asymetric algorithm is used, and a hash algoritm is used to ensure integraty.

+**Cipher Suite** = the combinayion of algorithms used to encrypt and transmit the data.

+[Click here](https://wiki.mozilla.org/Security/Server_Side_TLS) to see the best cipher suites to use.